Dual forms of the orthogonality relations of some classical q-orthogonal polynomials: Dual forms of the orthogonality relations of the continuous big -Jacobi and Askey-Wilson polynomials

 \end{dl} \pf It suffices to define three matrices $A,D,$ and $X$, respectively, by

 and

 Further, we choose the weight function

 where $x\in [-1,1]$.
-In light of the matrix operation $\circ$, it is easily found that (\ref{askey}) is just equivalent to where ``$\times$" denotes the usual matrix multiplication.
+In light of the matrix operation $\circ$, it is easily found that (\ref{askey}) is just equivalent to

+where ``$\times$" denotes the usual matrix multiplication.
 Thus the orthogonality relation (\ref{738orthog2}), by use of the matrix operation $\bullet_{(-1,1)} $, can still be restated equivalently as viz., from which we may deduce Thus, by equating the $(n,m)$-th entries on both sides of (\ref{ttt2}), we obtain \eqref{5t}.

-It is worth pointing out that (\ref{5t}) is in agreement with (6.3.8) of \cite{10} under the simultaneous replacement of parameters From a quick glance over \cite{nassrahman}, we know that Nassrallah and Rahman proved (6.3.8) of \cite{10} via the direct use of $q$-Askey-Wilson beta integral without appeal to the orthogonality relation of the Aksey-Wilson polynomials $W_n(x;a,b,c,d|q)$.
+It is worth pointing out that (\ref{5t}) is in agreement with (6.3.8) of \cite{10} under the simultaneous replacement of parameters From a quick glance over \cite{nassrahman}, we know that Nassrallah and Rahman proved (6.3.8) of \cite{10} via the direct use of $q$-Askey-Wilson beta integral without appeal to the orthogonality relation of the Askey-Wilson polynomials $W_n(x;a,b,c,d|q)$.
 It is also of interest to see that the limitation $m,n\to\infty$ of Theorem \ref{dl1144} yields

 \begin{tl} Let $w(x)$ and $h(x,a)$ be given by \eqref{added1} and \eqref{added2}, respectively.
 Then

 \end{tl}